ScripturalStudies

 “And might reconcile us…through the cross, thereby killing the hostility.”
 (Eph 2:16 ESV)

-As believers are free to use symbols or objects, there is a need to be cautious not to idolize or venerate them.
-The cross is no exception, for one can easily run the risk of idolizing it.
+While believers are free to use symbols or objects, caution should be exercised to avoid idolizing or venerating them.
+The cross is no exception, for one can easily risk idolizing it!

 Crosses are used ubiquitously everywhere: churches, cemeteries, jewelry, arts, fashion, and tattoos.
 When used as such, a believer needs to ask: